All you need to know about…

 5. Support Women-Owned Businesses

-6. Watch a Documentary About Women’s Rights
+6. Watch and Discuss Documentaries on Women’s Rights

 7. Educate Yourself and Others

-8. Support Women’s Sports Programs
+8. Support Local Women’s Sports Programs

-9. Participate in Clothing Swaps
+9. Organize Community Clothing Swaps

 10. Amplify Women’s Voices on Social Media